 What to know about Transnational Access (TA)?

-Soon after the completion of the project in one of the AQUACOSM partner facilities, the appointed group leader should submit a short report.
-Travel expenses will be reimbursed upon approval of the report.
+- After the completion of the project in the AQUACOSM partner facility, the appointed group leader or the individual TA user should submit a short TA-Report.
+Travel expenses and eventually other costs concerning subsistance will be reimbursed upon approval of the TA-Report and after uploading the metadata to the Mesocosm Metadata Catalogue.
 All publications resulting from the project should acknowledge this EC-support.

 If you have ideas for open project(s) you wish to discuss with us please contact us any time, we are here to help developing the best possible open science projects!
 Welcome!